acodega/wallpappr/README.md

 `kMDItemDescription` can be set by running `xattr -w com.apple.metadata:kMDItemDescription '"Contoso Sales & Marketing $1M Club!"' /path/to/wallpaper.png`. **You must use single and double quotes.**

 As written, Wallpappr is designed to be used with Jamf but it can be adapted for other MDM.
-In fact, the only Jamf-specific commands are the pre-checks (to install swiftDialog, desktoppr, your wallpaper) and the Jamf command to update the device's inventory information.
+In fact, the only Jamf-specific commands are the pre-checks (to install swiftDialog, desktoppr, your wallpaper) and the Jamf command while exiting to update the device's inventory information.